 How to Train AI to execute a Shopping Cart test case

 Let’s explore how to teach an AI to accomplish a basic test case.
-For a sample test case, lets verify that the application still has a shopping cart.
+For a sample test case, lets verify that the application has a shopping cart.
 First we assign a start state (the home screen), and also set a reward for reaching the first step (the shopping cart in this example).
 We also set the ‘game score’ to zero to begin.
 The rules of the game are pretty simple:

 The AI bot can step from one state to any other state in the app graph.